Multi-agent Reinforcement Learning: A Comprehensive Survey: Background

 \subsection{Stochastic Game}

-The framework of a stochastic game \citep{Shapley1953StochasticGame, Bowling2001Analysis} provides a formal representation of the MAS setting introduced in Section \ref{subsection: MAS} and serves as the mathematical basis for a wide range of dynamic multi-agent applications \citep{Buoniu2010MultiagentRL}.
+We now introduce a formal representation of the MAS setting described in Section \ref{subsection: MAS}, called the stochastic game \cite{Shapley1953StochasticGame, Bowling2001Analysis}, where the term ``game" refers to the interactions between strategic agents.
+This framework serves as the basis for a wide range of multi-agent applications \cite{Buoniu2010MultiagentRL}, and is related to other models of games, as seen in Figure \ref{fig:gamemodels}.